This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Anesthesia is medicine to make you comfortable and control pain during the surgery.
-Caregivers will work with you to decide which anesthesia is best for you.
+Healthcare providers will work with you to decide which anesthesia is best for you.

 During your surgery: